Italy budget debacle puts Europe back in global spotlight

-NUSA DUA, Indonesia (Reuters) - As the euro zone sovereign debt crisis petered out, European officials at annual meetings of the International Monetary Fund were happy to move out of the spotlight over recent years.
+NUSA DUA, Indonesia, Oct 13 (Reuters) - As the euro zone sovereign debt crisis petered out, European officials at annual meetings of the International Monetary Fund were happy to move out of the spotlight over recent years.
 Europe was not in the eye of the storm.

 Until now.